Durisvk/senegraph/README.md

       return new Promise((resolve) => {
         setTimeout(() => {
           resolve({
-            // returns context used in the next graphql call
+            // returns context and rootValue used in the next graphql call
             context: { myContextData: 'random data1' },
             rootValue: { myRootData: 'random data2' },
           });